British Rail locomotive and multiple unit numbering and classification: 2011 numbering and classification alterations and extensions - TOPS

 In September 2011, the UK Rail Safety and Standards Board issued Railway Group Standard GM/RT2453, which made some alterations to the TOPS classes allocated to various types of locomotive and multiple unit - primarily extending the number ranges for certain types of locomotives and multiple units where the previous allocation ranges were becoming exhausted.
 The standard also provided for the allocation of European Vehicle Numbers to most mainline rail vehicles in Britain, as part of the implementation of EC Directive 2008/57/EC (the Railway Interoperability Directive).
+Allocations made prior to the introduction of the GM/RT2453 standard were not changed.

-Railway Group Standard GM/RT2453 was replaced in December 2017 by Rail Industry Standard RIS-2453-RST, which introduced the requirement for all new rail vehicles receiving authorisation to enter service in Britain after 1 January 2018 to display their full 12-digit European Vehicle Number regardless of whether or not the vehicle is intended for use only on domestic services.
+Railway Group Standard GM/RT2453 was superseded in December 2017 by Rail Industry Standard RIS-2453-RST, which introduced the requirement for all new rail vehicles receiving authorisation to enter service in Britain after 1 January 2018 to display their full 12-digit European Vehicle Number regardless of whether or not the vehicle is intended for use only on domestic services.
+Allocations made prior to the introduction of the RIS-2453-RST standard were not changed.

-Following the introduction of Standard RIS-2453-RST the allocation ranges have been as follows:
+The RIS-2453-RST allocation ranges are as follows: